 Lake Louise is the crown jewel of Banff National Park in the Canadian Rockies.
 Lake Louise is located 60km from Banff and it will take you around 40 minutes to reach the lake by car.

-🚘 I recommend getting a car from SunnyCars as they work with local car rental companies.
-When booking through Sunny Cars, the price already includes all insurance and you can cancel your booking free of charge until 1 hour before.
+🚘 Renting a car?
+I recommend getting a car from SunnyCars as they work with local car rental companies.
+When booking through Sunny Cars, the price already includes all insurance.
+Book your rental car here.

 There’s a pretty big parking lot at Lake Louise but during the busiest summer months it can definitely fill up rather fast, especially on the weekend.
 So make sure to arrive early, that means before 8am to secure yourself a spot.